mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

   4. converting the domestic cash back to foreign cash at the expiry, using the contracted rate $K_{T}$
 - These inequalities cannot be present so $K_{T} = e^{(r_{d}-r_{f})T}S(0)$.

-#### Example 1:
+#### Example 1: Euros and US Dollars

 - Using a spot EUR/USD exchange rate of 1.20 USD, a domestic USD risk-free rate of 5% and a Eurozone risk-free rate of 8%, the price of a 6 month EUR/USD FX forward contract can be calculated as follows:
   - Allocating the standard notation as: $S(0) = 1.20 \text{ USD}$, $r_{d} = 5\%$, $r_{f} = 8\%$, $T = 0.5$.
   - Using $K_{T} = e^{(r_{d}-r_{f})T}S(0)$ and substituting in the values: $K_{T} = e^{(0.0.5-0.08)(0.5)}(1.2)$, the fair forward rate is $1.1821 \text{ USD}$.
 - If a forward contract in this example had a price of 1.21 USD, an arbitrage profit could be obtained as follows:
-  1. Borrow a notional amount of 1000 USD and convert into EUR at the spot rate of 1.2 USD to give 833.33 EUR.
+  1. Borrow a notional amount of 1000 USD and convert into EUR at the spot rate of 1.20 USD to give 833.33 EUR.
   2. Enter a forward contract to convert EUR to USD in 6 months time at a rate of 1.21 USD.
   3. Invest the 833.33 EUR at the foreign risk-free rate of 8% for 6 months to give a cash value of $(833.33)e^{(0.08)(0.5)} = 867.34 \text{ EUR}$.
   4. The 867.34 EUR can be converted back into USD at a rate of 1.21 USD to give 1049.48 USD.
   5. After 6 months, the debt from borrowing 1000 USD will be valued at $(1000)e^{(0.05)(0.5)} = 1025.32 \text{ USD}$
   6. This leaves an arbitrage profit of $1049.48 - 1025.32 = 24.16 \text{ USD}$
 - Similar, if the forward contract price was 1.15 USD then an arbitrage profit could be obtained as follows:
-  1. Borrow a notional amount of 1000 USD and convert into EUR at the spot rate of 1.2 USD to give 833.33 EUR.
+  1. Borrow a notional amount of 1000 EUR and convert into USD at the spot rate of 1.20 USD to give 1200 EUR.
-  1. Enter a forward contract to convert EUR to USD in 6 months time at a rate of 1.21 USD.
+  2. Enter a forward contract to convert USD to EUR in 6 months time at a rate of 1.15 USD.
-  2. Invest the 833.33 EUR at the foreign risk-free rate of 8% for 6 months to give a cash value of $(833.33)e^{(0.08)(0.5)} = 867.34 \text{ EUR}$.
+  3. Invest the 1200 USD at the domestic risk-free rate of 5% for 6 months to give a cash value of $(1200)e^{(0.05)(0.5)} = 1230.38 \text{ USD}$.
-  3. The 867.34 EUR can be converted back into USD at a rate of 1.21 USD to give 1049.48 USD.
-  4. After 6 months, the debt from borrowing 1000 USD will be valued at $(1000)e^{(0.05)(0.5)} = 1025.32 \text{ USD}$
+  4. After 6 months, the debt from borrowing 1000 EUR will be valued at $(1000)e^{(0.08)(0.5)} = 1040.81 \text{ EUR}$ which can be paid off using USD, converted at the forward rate of 1.15 USD.
+At this exchange rate, 1196.93 USD will be needed to pay off the 1040.81 EUR debt.
-  5. This leaves an arbitrage profit of $1049.48 - 1025.32 = 24.16 \text{ USD}$
+  5. This leaves an arbitrage profit of $1230.38 - 1196.93 = 33.45 \text{ USD}$

+#### Example 2: Australian Dollars and US Dollars
+-